justinjakowski/caf-samples/dt-to-iaas.md

 For business continuity and disaster recovery (BCDR), Contoso takes the following actions:

 - Keep data safe: Contoso backs up the data on the VMs using the Azure Backup service.
-[Learn more](https://docs.microsoft.com/azure/backup/backup-introduction-to-azure-backup?toc=/azure/virtual-machines/linux/toc.json).
+[Learn more](https://docs.microsoft.com/azure/backup/backup-overview).
-- Keep apps up and running: Contoso [replicates the app VMs in Azure to a secondary region using Site Recovery](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-quickstart).

 ### Licensing and cost optimization